ZakiZtraki/AndruinoBeginner/content/lessons/day17/lesson.md

 EEPROM.update(address, value);
 ```

 compares the new `value` with what is already stored and only performs the write when they differ.
-The Arduino documentation notes that an EEPROM write takes about **3.3 ms** and that `update()` helps avoid unnecessary writes, extending the EEPROM’s life【613704770013087†screenshot】.
+The Arduino documentation notes that an EEPROM write takes about **3.3 ms** and that `update()` helps avoid unnecessary writes, extending the EEPROM’s life ([Arduino EEPROM library](https://docs.arduino.cc/learn/built-in-libraries/eeprom/)).
 Use `update()` instead of `write()` when periodically storing values that might not have changed.

 ### Storing other data types